LABELNET/benchscope/CONTRIBUTING.md

 ## Before submitting a PR

-1. Run the backend smoke tests / UI smoke test (`tests/ui_smoke.py`, requires the fake-bench mode and a mock server).
+1. Run the full test suite — API + WebUI — with `./tests/run_tests.sh` (auto-starts the mock server and a fake-bench service with an isolated temp data dir; mocks live only under `mocks/`).
 2. Make sure `python -m build` and `twine check` still pass if you touch packaging.
 3. Update the docs (README / ROADMAP) if you change behavior or versions.